bitcav/nitr/README.md

 ### :satellite: Available Endpoints

-These endpoints allow you to get system and hardware information about your host.
+These endpoints allow you to get System and Hardware information about your host.
+Look at the [examples](#examples) for a better understanding

 | Verb   | Endpoint                      | JSON Data                    |
 |--------|-------------------------------|------------------------------|